-The Watchlist Report screens an individual across 1000+ global sanction, warning, fitness & probity, and PEP (politically exposed persons) lists.
-This is the most commonly used report type and is often required to have a full KYC/AML process built out.
+The Watchlist Report screens an individual across 100+ global sanctions and warnings lists.
+The Watchlist Report is the most commonly used Report type and is often required as part of a fully built-out KYC/AML process.

 - Hypocorisms (e.g. James <> Jim <> Jimmy)